Cloisters

 Identifying the correct defendant in clinical negligence claims

-The purpose of this Practice Note is to provide some guidance on identifying the correct defendant in clinical negligence claims, particularly in the context of organisation of the NHS.
-It covers integrated care boards, NICE, NHSBT, PALS, GMC, BMA, Medical Defence Organisations, and NHS Resolution.
-It also discusses challenges faced and other issues like third parties paying for treatment and non-delegable duties.
+The purpose of this Practice Note is to provide some guidance on identifying the correct defendant in clinical negligence claims and sets out the history of the organisation of the NHS.
+It covers NHS indemnity and the various clinical negligence schemes for NHS Trusts and General Practice, as well as claims relating to private treatment.
+It also discusses challenges faced and other issues like contractual arrangements and non-delegable duty of care.

 Loss of a chance and foreseeability of damage in clinical negligence claims